JeremyBratzel/weather-sample/README.md

-# WeatherApp
+# Weather-sample

-This is a Angular 7 based frontend to consume weather-api and weather-dotnetcore-api.
+This is a Angular 7 based frontend to consume the node.js based weather-api and the .Net Core based weather-dotnetcore-api.
 Follow the steps below to run this locally and also run one of the middleware projects locally to try them out together.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.2.